sample

 - You need to know type of the

-, it is a column - Type of the
+source, it is a column - Type of the

-in the rows - Match the column and the row
+clockin the rows - Match the column and the row

-, it cannot be modified via events, and cannot be used as target in another sample
+When clock and source contains Store type, sample returns not the simple store.
+It returns DerivedStore, it cannot be modified via events, and cannot be used as target in another sample.

 For example: